Showcasing queer South Korean art, literature, & film

 Recent developments, including recognition of same-sex partners under national health insurance, and the inclusion of same-sex couples residing together in the 2025 census signal meaningful but gradual progress.

 Founded to bring often overlooked narratives into the open, K-QUEER creates space for dialogue, creativity, and understanding.
-Its first edition, Intimacies of the Invisible (Dec 2025 - Jan 2026), explores the experiences and representations of gay South Korean men through film screenings, an exhibition, and a book talk, inviting audiences to engage with stories of identity, resilience, and love.
+Its first edition, Intimacies of the Invisible (Dec 2025 - Jan 2026), explores the experiences and representations of gay South Korean men through film screenings, an exhibition, and an author talk, inviting audiences to engage with stories of identity, resilience, and love.